Skip to main content

 Bio

 Tim Kraft’s research examines environmental and social responsibility issues in supply chains.
-Research topics he has studied include investigating how supply chain transparency can influence consumers’ and companies’ decisions in social responsibility contexts, examining collaborative methods to motivate suppliers to improve their sustainability practices, and studying companies’ and non-governmental organizations’ decisions regarding environmental investment decisions.
+Topics he has recently studied include examining the impact of supply chain transparency on consumers’ and companies’ decision making in social responsibility contexts, investigating ways for different stakeholders to motivate suppliers to improve their sustainability practices, studying how environmental regulations influence companies and activists’ decision making, and understanding the role of audits in improving CSR in supply chains.

 Tim previously taught at the University of Virginia Darden School of Business and was a visiting faculty at the MIT Sloan School of Management.
 He received his doctorate degree from Stanford University.